Communication and Citizen Participation Techniques

 - Longmont, Co Focus on Longmont - City took the priorities that emerged from focus groups to the public through a telephone town hall meeting and had an opportunity for people to participate a Spanish-speaking focus group.

-- Fort Lauderdale, FL Share Your Visions! - Telephone Town Hall Meetings (Results) - The city held three citywide visioning telephone town hall meetings with a fourth meeting scheduled.
-Approximately 9000 residents participated in each of the first three meetings.
-This webpage offers podcasts of the city presentations that initiated each meeting.
+- Fort Lauderdale - Vice Mayor Rodstrom to Host Final Visioning Telephone Town Hall Meeting - Telephone Town Hall Meetings (Results) - The city held five citywide visioning telephone town hall meetings with a fourth meeting scheduled.
+About 30,000 residents participated in the first four meetings.
+Because of that success, the city has scheduled five telephone town hall meetings in 2012 to hear from citizens on issues of concern - See Telephone Town Hall Meetings -

 Videoconferencing, webinars and other technological tools allow citizens to attend and even participate in meetings without leaving home.